 Petra’s animals are kept in poor conditions with far too long working days and carrying weights that are often far too heavy for their size.
 The owners are often oblivious to their animals’ welfare and force them to work even with injuries.

-On the main tourist route, besides the high population of horses, donkeys, mules, camels and their owners, plenty of Bedouins from nearby villages set up small stalls hawking various local handicraft, soft drinks, water, and snacks.
-I feel lucky to get disturbed only by these two boys in the early morning hours, and the Bedouin-run stalls are about to pop-up yet.
+On the main tourist route, besides the high population of horses, donkeys, mules, camels, and their owners, plenty of Bedouins from nearby villages set up small stalls hawking various local handicrafts, soft drinks, water, and snacks.
+I feel lucky to get disturbed only by these two boys in the early morning hours, and the Bedouin-run stalls are about to pop up yet.

 The hike up the well-worn staircase at the end of the main tourist route is not as difficult as the animal owners exaggerate.
 So I reach the impressive Monastery, Ad-Deir.